TimSamuelsen/CLID3DGUIdocs/docs/dynamicprint.rst

 ---------------------------
 The iCLIP printer can control the exposure time (ms), LED intensity, dark time (ms), injection volume per layer (μl), and injection rate (μl/s) as dynamic variables.
-An example print script is included on the left side below with the exposure time values ranging from 11-20, LED intensity values ranging from 21-30, dark time ranging from 31-40, injection volume ranging from 41-50, and injection rate ranging from 51-60.
-The example print script was generated in Excel and saved as a .csv file, the image below on the right side displays the example table in excel.
+An example print script is included on the left side below with exposure time values ranging from 1-10, LED intensity values ranging from 11-20, dark time ranging from 21-30, layer thickness ranging from 31-40, stage velocity ranging from 41-50, stage acceleration ranging from 51-60, pump height ranging from 61-70, injection volume ranging from 71-80, and injection rate ranging from 81-90.
+The example print script was generated in
+Excel and saved as a .csv file, the image below on the right side displays the example table in excel.

 .. list-table:: Print Script Order and Units